webr3/hyperdata/README.md

 schema document IRI:          https://example.com/schema short form name-fragments:    Article, title
 ```
-The expectation is that when you dereference the schema document IRI of `https://example.com/schema` (usually via HTTP GET), the response will be a hyperdata document describing the schema, which specifies the class, and it's named properties.
+The expectation is that when you dereference the schema document IRI of `https://example.com/schema` (for example via HTTP GET), a successful response will be a Hyperdata schema document describing the `https://example.com/schema#` namespace, which will specify the `Article` class, and it's named properties such as `title`.

 The previous example can also be written as follows, rendering the same results:
 ```